brunomorency/simple-lambda-router/README.md

 ## Routing based on `request.path`

-If your API gateway has a proxy resource with a greedy path vairable `{proxy+}`, the `request.resource` value will be that greedy path and the `request.path` value will contain the actual path with no extracted parameters showing in `request.pathParameters`.
-This router allows you to define path-based routing with parameters and those parameters will be extracted and added in `request.pathParameters`.
+If your API gateway has a [proxy resource with a greedy path variable `{proxy+}`](http://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-set-up-simple-proxy.html), the `request.resource` value will be that greedy path and the `request.path` will be the actual path with no extracted parameters showing in `request.pathParameters`.

-Look for under the `examples` directory for more information.
-Tests are also useful for reference.
+> **Example**:
+>
+> Your API declares a `/{proxy+}` resource and receives a `GET /items/34`.
+Upon receiving that request, API Gateway sends an object to your Lambda function with a `resource` property set to `/{proxy+}` and `path` property set to `/items/34`.

+This package allows you to define path-based routing.
+In other words, the routing logic looks at `/items/34` from the example above, not `/{proxy+}` as it would with resource-based routing.
+Note that your path route can contain named parameter the same way they are defined in an API Gateway resource path.
+Those parameters will be extracted and added in the `pathParameters` property of the request object sent to your handler.

+> **Example** [ctnd]:
+>
+> A path key of `GET:/items/{id}` will match the request from the example and your handler will have `request.pathParameters.id` set to `34`

-# Complete Examples
+# Examples
 See the `examples` directory for a more complete example.
 Looking at tests may also be useful.